jacobsvante/Flask-Resize/docs/configuration.rst

 Required
 ~~~~~~~~

-You need to set at least two configuration options for your Flask app.
+You need to set at least two configuration options when using the default file-based storage:

 .. code:: python